emmanuelByte/tech-explainer-studio/README.md

 ## Notes

 This is a local editor, not a hosted collaborative platform.
-It is meant to be simple to run, easy to understand, and practical for building motion compositions without setting up a database or cloud backend.
+It is meant to be simple to run, easy to inspect, and practical for building motion compositions without setting up a database or cloud backend.

-For a production deployment, move the project storage and AI endpoints to a real backend so file access, authentication, rate limits, and API keys are handled safely.
+For a production deployment, move the project, asset, library, export, and AI endpoints to a real backend so file access, authentication, rate limits, job isolation, and API keys are handled safely.